balena-io-experimental/balena-migrate/README.md

 #### Preparing the OS Image

-Next copy the balenaOS image that you want to install to the folder and set the *IMAGE\_FILE* variable in the config file to the name of the image.
+Next copy the balenaOS image that you want to install to the migratecfg folder and set the *IMAGE\_FILE* variable in the config file to the name of the image.

 When migrating Raspberry PI devices you can use the unmodified image, that you have downloaded from the dashboard.